emmyVon/EveyProduct/README.md

 ## Starting up Application

-To install dependencies run "npm start" in the terminal To start up the Application run "npm run dev" in the terminal
+To install dependencies run "npm install" in the terminal To start up the Application run "npm run dev" in the terminal

 ## Basic Function and Application About